bixb922/crank-organ/doc-software/README.md

 No https is available.
 Please raise an issue if you think this is vital. https needs you to generate a certificate and register that on your PC and cell phone, so some work would be required on your side to make that work once developed.

-The File manager doesn't rename files, doesn't allow to delete folders and may have other restrictions.
+The File manager doesn't rename files, doesn't allow to delete folders nor rename files.
+Use ```mpremote``` as a general file manager.
 It is for updating tunes and software, and to browse files and folders in the microcontroller.

 # Licensing
+This software is available under the MIT license:

 Copyright (c) 2023 Hermann Paul von Borries

 This software and design is licensed under the MIT License: